 Over the last few years there has been a growing interest in expanding the authority of pharmacists to directly prescribe and dispense some hormonal birth control methods.
 This eliminates the need for patients to first get a prescription from a doctor before going to have it filled at a pharmacy.
-Currently, 17 states (including the District of Columbia) have enacted policies to allow pharmacists to prescribe and dispense self-administered hormonal methods (e.g., the pill, patch, ring, and shot).
+Currently, 17 states (including the District of Columbia) allow pharmacists to prescribe and dispense self-administered hormonal methods (e.g., the pill, patch, ring, and shot).
 This fact sheet includes an overview of the policy, including benefits and implementation considerations, as well as a table summarizing the policies in each of these states.

 You can also see an infographic on this information.